thegetty/terracottas/source/views/discussion/discussion-a.md

 the sculptor created a series of small cavities, probably to accommodate the structural supports.
 These served to reinforce a section that was evidently considered to be especially fragile.
-Likewise, on the interior of the rocky bases on which the Sirens are perched, it is possible to see evidence of reinforcements arranged around the central cavity.
+Likewise, on the interior of the rocky bases on which the sirens are perched it is possible to see evidence of reinforcements arranged around the central cavity.

 A subsequent phase focused on working in the iconographic details, such